thephilgray/drumandguitarlessons/src/expertise/bass.md

 ---
-title: 'Bass Guitar'
+title: Bass Guitar
-slug: 'bass'
+slug: bass
-draft: true
+draft: false
 ---

 The heartbeat of all music...the bass guitar!
 Have you ever wondered what makes a song so thick, so deep and so moving?
 It’s all about that bass.